gyalmo/Twitter-Bot/Introduction.md

 - twython Python module using command “sudo pip3 install twython”.
 - Twython library of python is used to communicate with twitter API and facilitates streaming twitter API.
 - Apply for twitter API.

+Steps -
+1 Apply for a Twitter Developer account
+2 Create a Twitter Application (pi bot)